wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

  * New design for email notifications sent from vCita to you & your clients
  * More customization for the emails including branding colors and logo
  * New!
 Email signature option was added
- * Enhencements with scheduling settings to prevent appointments from being scheduled to far in advance
+ * Enhancements with scheduling settings to prevent appointments from being scheduled to far in advance

  = vCita CRM & Leads Version 1.3.0 =
  * Compatibility with WordPress 4.1